fayepsr/ase/src/src_react/README.md

 The unit tests are located in app/src/App.test.js.
 They utilize the React testing library and mock the service API.

-To run, navigate to the app/ folder and run `npm test`
+To run, build the React Docker image, navigate to the parent src/ directory, and run `docker-compose -f docker-compose-test-react.yml up`

 ## Run the Microservice